-- Respond no to the MD question.
-The MD returns to the option list. - Select option 9 shown on the MD display and run the SD-SD error analysis. - 9.
+- 7. Respond no to the MD question.
+The MD returns to - 8.
+Select option 9 shown on the MD display and run the SD-SD error analysis. - 9.
 Select option 0 shown on the MD display and follow the MD instructions for end-of-call. - 10.
-Remove the diskette from the MD and place it in the storage pocket inside the rear cover of the 3880. - 11.
-Install is now complete.
+Remove the diskette from the MD and place it in the storage pocket inside the rear cover of the 3880.